Suzane Northrop

-Suzane Northrop is an author, podcaster, TV show host, and purported psychic medium.
+Suzane Northrop is an American writer, podcaster, TV show host, and psychic medium.
 She has written at least four books, and hosted the television show, The Afterlife with Suzane Northrop.
 She participated in The Afterlife Experiments which was turned into a book by Gary Schwartz.
 The experiments and their conclusions were widely criticized across the scientific community for not being blinded, and for the lack of inclusion of any other scientifically credible evidence.

 Early life

 Suzane Northrop stated in an interview that her first memory of contact with the deceased occurred when she was five years old.
 However, in both that interview and in an earlier one with the Dayton Daily News, Northrop said that her first real contact with dead people happened when she was 13 when she spoke with her paternal grandmother who had just died the previous week.
 She received a music degree from the California State University, Los Angeles, in 1979.
 She soon moved to New York City where she attempted composing as well as dance.